Estimated reading time: 5 minutes

-We know that leadership and communication skills go hand in hand.
+We know that leadership, positive vibes, and good communication go hand in hand.
 A good leader knows how to convince others and get their team members on the same page.
 They have great speaking skills which are admired by both their followers and opponents.

 Leaders can easily influence others if they have a grip on their speaking.
 However, a leader can’t always lead just by speaking.

 Great leaders spread their message with their actions too.
-These actions are the silent language that are not as loud as words, but have a more significant impact.
+These actions are the silent language that is not as loud as words but has a more significant impact.

 Impact of Leaders’ Body Language